Education & Entrepreneurship

 Hawthorne, NJ | 2015-2016

-Justin’s journey as a teacher began after his time in Washington D.C. where he decided to come back and reconnect with his public school system roots.
-Seeing as how Justin how grown up with a brother who has Autism Spectrum Disorder, he was hired as a Paraprofessional for children with special needs at Washington Elementary School in Hawthorne, NJ.
+Justin’s journey as an official teacher began after his time in Washington D.C., where he decided to come back and reconnect with his public school system roots.
+Seeing as how Justin how grown up with a brother who has Autism Spectrum Disorder, he was able to get a position as a Paraprofessional for children with special needs at Washington Elementary School in Hawthorne, NJ.

 In this position Justin was responsible for not only implementing academic programs, but also was crucial in implementing behavioral plans.
+Having experienced behavioral regiments before, he had a perspective that made a difference.
 With his fun idiosyncrasies, students loved working with Justin and showed marked improvement both behaviorally and academically after working with him.
+His class of 6 students were all very fond of him as well as students throughout the elementary school.